ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/.github/PACKAGE_IDENTITY_CATALOG.md

 A separately reviewed bootstrap change must:

 1. Select and record one exact dashboard base commit.
-2. Inventory every non-index file below `content/linux/opensource_packages`.
+2. Inventory every canonical top-level `.md` file below `content/linux/opensource_packages`.
+Only the exact root `_index.md` is exempt;
+   nested directories and alternate Hugo-renderable extensions fail closed.
 3. Bind each page and canonical `.github/workflows/test-<slug>.yml` as present or absent with exact SHA-256 values.
 4. Review pip and npm independently for every page.